 - Demonstrate the ability to provide appropriate evidenced based recommendations for the patient in need of toxicologic intervention in the ED setting

 The first month of residency is an orientation to the Department of Pharmacy, after a 1.5-day hospital orientation.
-Activities include competency lectures on basic clinical skills, training on the MGH computerized order entry system, and side-by-side decentralized training with clinical pharmacy preceptors.
+Activities include competency lectures on basic clinical skills, training on the Mass General computerized order entry system, and side-by-side decentralized training with clinical pharmacy preceptors.
 Additionally, residents will understand the structure of the Residency Learning System, which is the backbone of how residency training is put into action.

 Core Learning Experiences: